anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 If you want to hide arbitrary section that is not a table row or a bullet list item, we recommend you to wrap it into a table cell with invisible borders.

-In this examle we will use information about company as a source data for the template.
+In this example, we will use information about a company as a source data for the template.

 This is JSON representation of company data: